Here at St. Stephen’s we get a lot of questions from visitors, both Anglicans, and non-Anglicans. Here are some FAQs and some responses.

 - the first portion of scripture being repeated.

-The Gradual is a Chant directly after the Epistle reading and is usually composed from a Psalm or another reading.
+The Gradual is a Chant directly after the Epistle reading and is usually composed of a Psalm or another reading.
 It is immediately followed by the…

 Alleluia (or Tract)